 We are not in sympathy with the modern charismatic movement with its emphasis on speaking in tongues as an evidence of the Spirit’s fullness, that healing is always God’s will, and that all Christians are to be blessed with material wealth.
 Such an emphasis is contrary to Scripture.

 John 16:7-15 | I Corinthians 13:8-10 | Ephesians 5:18

 We believe that man was created in the image of God and in innocence from which he fell by voluntary sin.
 The result of his sin is physical and spiritual death, a condition that is passed by birth to all of Adam’s race.
 Only by trusting in the shed blood of Jesus Christ and His finished work on Calvary can a person be forgiven and possess eternal life.

 We believe in the bodily resurrection of all the dead.
-The saved dead are raised to everlasting blessedness in Heaven.
-The unsaved dead are raised in everlasting condemnation and torment in Hell.
-I Corinthians 15:51-57; Philippians 1:21-23;
+The saved dead are raised to everlasting conscious blessedness and shall forever be with the Lord.
+The unsaved dead are raised in everlasting conscious condemnation and torment in the Lake of Fire (Hell).

-We believe the Church is made up of all those who are born again by faith in Jesus Christ.
+We believe the Church is made up of all those who are born again by faith in Jesus Christ since the day of Pentecost, and that it is distinct from Israel.
 The Scriptures describe the Church as the Body and Bride of Christ, and of course, He is the head and the Bridegroom.
 Every believer should unite in membership with a local congregation of believers for the purpose of worship, service, edification, and the propagation of the Gospel.
-Ephesians 5:23-32; Hebrews 10:25; Matthew 18:15-20

 We believe that there are two ordinances — believer’s baptism and the Lord’s Supper.
 These acts are an outward witness to indicate an inward work of grace.
 As such they are not to be viewed as sacramental, for they do not impart grace to the participants.
 They are rather acts of obedience to the Lord’s commands.